Water providers, bills and customer rights

 South East Queensland providers of water and sewerage services

-In South East Queensland (SEQ) these organisations provide water and sewerage services across the 11 local council areas.
+In South East Queensland (SEQ) the following organisations provide water and sewerage services across local council areas:

 Local council water suppliers outside South East Queensland